 "Founded in 1990, EFF champions user privacy, free expression, and innovation through impact litigation, policy analysis, grassroots activism, and technology development."

 "We defend rights and freedoms in the digital environment.
-EDRi’s key priorities for the next years are privacy, surveillance, net neutrality and copyright reform."
+EDRi's key priorities for the next years are privacy, surveillance, platform power and artificial intelligence."

 "Public Knowledge promotes freedom of expression, an open internet, and access to affordable communications tools and creative works.
 We work to shape policy on behalf of the public interest."